Piercing the Corporate Veil - What Business Owners Need to Know

 The concept of the corporate veil is important to the concept of limited liability.
 In general, if the corporation or LLC is considered completely separate from the individuals who own and manage the business, those owners/managers cannot be held responsible for the company's actions.
 The company and individuals are separate.

-But if the individuals act in a way that dissolves (or appears to dissolve) this separation, the "corporate veil" between the company and the individuals has been "pierced" and now the actions of the individuals are no longer separately considered.
+If the individuals act in a way that dissolves (or appears to dissolve) this separation, the "corporate veil" between the company and the individuals has been "pierced" and now the actions of the individuals are no longer separately considered.
 In this case, one action by shareholders or LLC members can cause other actions to be considered in weighing liability.

 Some of the most common actions which pierce the corporate veil are: